carla-simulator/carla-autoware/docker/README.md

 ### Run image
 Please consult the main README regarding execution of Carla, the Carla Autoware Bridge and the Autoware stack.
-Start Carla server and client as described there (Terminals 1 and 2).
+Start Carla server as described there (Terminal 1 and 2).

 The bridge and the Autoware stack have to be executed within the Docker container (the Terminal 3 steps).